Collaborative Edge-to-Server Inference for Vision-Language Models: Collaborative Edge-to-Server Inference Framework for Vision-Language Models

 In the second stage, the server computes a relative attention map over the global image to identify the VLM's RoI.
-The relative attention map is obtained by normalizing the raw attention weights extracted from the LLM decoder with a generic attention map acquired by a generic prompt~\cite{Zhang2025mllms}.
 Based on this relative attention map, the server identifies the position of the bounding box that exhibits the highest attention activation.
-The bounding box information is then transmitted to the edge device, along with a request for a detailed local image.
-The edge device crops the original image according to the received bounding box information, generating a local image that contains high-quality details of semantically important regions.
-This local image is transmitted to the server, where it is concatenated with the tokens of the global image to perform a second, more accurate inference.
+The bounding box coordinates in the original image are then transmitted to the edge device, along with a request for a detailed local image.
+The edge device crops the original image according to the received bounding box coordinate, generating a local image that contains high-quality details of semantically important regions.
+This local image is transmitted to the server, where it is concatenated with the tokens of the global image to perform a second inference with augmented visual information.
+During inference, the server evaluates inference uncertainty in the same manner as the initial stage.
+By comparing the min-entropy values of the first and second inferences, the server adaptively selects the most reliable result as the final output and transmits it to the edge device.
 The refined answer is finally returned to the edge device.